aeternity/protocol/generalized_accounts/README.md

 ## Approaches

-We give a brief overview of some of the different approaches, that would allow for authorisation logic to be more flexible.
+We give a brief overview of some of the different approaches, that would allow for authorization logic to be more flexible.

 They lie on a spectrum from the current fixed signature and nonce scheme to having full fledged smart contracts.